Krillh/Airzlinshire/Misc/Eras of History.md

 Numerous [[Majik]] research groups, societies, and schools of different types were formed.
 There was discovery after discovery being made, as governments started pouring a plethora of resources into [[Majik]] research.
 There was a premium put on education at this time, often times success was defined by one's level of education.
 In many places, it was common for *all* children to go to a public school to learn [[Majik]].
 Of course, this was not general education, but it is the foundation of it.

+The global trade gradually picked up again as people realized that they would make more discoveries if they communicated, but the strong language barriers made this difficult.
+Thankfully, it was early in this era that [[Majel]] was made and spread fast.
+The slow climb of trade volume seeing a massive jump.
+With a lingua franca, transportation speed and cost were the only major barriers for traveling overseas.
+New discoveries in [[Majik]] application, specifically [[Proposal for ]]

 # Era of Mastery

 **Span:** ~15,500 -> ~17,300